 Figure 1.
-Social welfare vs. the social cost of bank failure This figure depicts our measure of social welfare W as a function of the social cost of bank failure c for each of the four regulatory regimes that we compare: the laissez-faire regime, Basel II, Basel II, and the regime with optimal capital requirements.
-The underlying parameterization is described in Table 3.
+Social welfare vs. the social cost of bank failure This figure depicts our measure of social welfare W as a function of the social cost of bank failure c for each of the four regulatory regimes that we compare: the laissez-faire regime, Basel I, Basel II, and the regime with optimal capital requirements.
+The underlying parameterization is described in Table 3 and the non-pledgeable return b equals 0.04.